Olosko23/Blog-Server/README.md

 ### Overview

 Welcome to our project, a dynamic and feature-rich blog web application built with the aim of providing users with a seamless platform to create, share, and explore engaging content.
-The project leverages the power of Express.js, MongoDB, and Node.js to deliver a robust and scalable backend architecture
+The project leverages the power of Express.js, MongoDB, and Node.js to deliver a robust and scalable backend architecture.

 ### Project Objectives